msft-davidlee/contoso-coffee-house/README.md

 * Customers sign up for free.
 * Customers can exchange for items in Store with help from Barista which means manual work via a Customer Service webapp to lookup member and select the exchange item.
 The Customer service web app is already using Azure Active Directory for signing in employees.
 For some items, a Partner will be handling the order and ship item to the member.
 Partner will manage the inventory so if an item is not available, the system will notify immediately.
 * Customer can order in store today and get points awarded within 7 days.
 This is because the full Transaction Log from each store is pushed in weekly usually on the weekend and a backend system would award points so it can be used.
+* The solutions needs to be avaliable for over 1000 stores located in North America (US and Canada).
+* The solutions needs to be avaliable during store operation hours which is between 5 AM to 11:00 PM CST.

 ### How customers order today
 * Customers can order directly from Barista who operate a POS terminal.
 * Customers can make an order by Mobile Apps which is developed about 3 years ago.
 This accounts for about 50% of members.
 * Customers can also make an order from website, although this is less than 1%.

-## Requirements
-1. The solutions needs to be avaliable for over 1000 stores located in North America (US and Canada).
-2. The solutions needs to be avaliable during store operation hours which is between 5 AM to 11:00 PM CST.
-3. The solutions needs to have an SLA of 99.9% uptime.

 ### New Business Requirements
 * Contoso Coffee House would like to consider real-time award of points to increase member satisfaction with the program and perhaps additional purchases because of potential to get more points.
 One thought is that the Point-Of-Sale could forward transaction.
 There could potentially be a daily transaction log generated for reconciliation.